 Previous GeneCards Identifiers for ARAF Gene

 This proto-oncogene belongs to the RAF subfamily of the Ser/Thr protein kinase family, and maybe involved in cell growth and development.
 Alternatively spliced transcript variants encoding different isoforms have been found for this gene.[provided by RefSeq, Jan 2012]

 GeneCards Summary for ARAF Gene

 ARAF (A-Raf Proto-Oncogene, Serine/Threonine Kinase) is a Protein Coding gene.
-Diseases associated with ARAF include mycobacterium marinum.
-Among its related pathways are Glioma and GPCR Pathway.
-GO annotations related to this gene include protein serine/threonine kinase activity and MAP kinase kinase kinase activity.
+Diseases associated with ARAF include pallister-killian syndrome and mycobacterium marinum.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MAP3K9.

 UniProtKB/Swiss-Prot for ARAF Gene

 Involved in the transduction of mitogenic signals from the cell membrane to the nucleus.
 May also regulate the TOR signaling cascade.

 Isoform 2: Serves as a positive regulator of myogenic differentiation by inducing cell cycle arrest, the expression of myogenin and other muscle-specific proteins, and myotube formation.

 Raf kinases, a family of three serine/threonine kinases, are part of the Ras-MAPK signaling cascade and phosphorylate MEK.
 Upon growth factor stimulation, Raf-1 (c-Raf) is activated by GTP-bound Ras and recruited to the cell membrane.
 This activation process is tightly regulated.